Party Monster (film)

-Party Monster is a 2003 American biographical crime drama film written and directed by Fenton Bailey and Randy Barbato, who are also producers along with Jon Marcus and Christine Vachon.
+Party Monster is a 2003 American biographical crime drama film written and directed by Fenton Bailey and Randy Barbato, and produced by Bailey and Barbato with Jon Marcus and Christine Vachon.
 It stars Macaulay Culkin as the drug-addled "king of the Club Kids".
 The film tells the story of the rise and fall of the infamous New York City party promoter Michael Alig.
-This was Macaulay Culkin's first film in nearly nine years since his starring role in the 1994 film Richie Rich.
+It was Culkin's first film in nearly nine years since his starring role in Richie Rich.

-The film is based on Disco Bloodbath, the memoir of James St. James which details his friendship with Alig, that later fell apart as Alig's drug addiction worsened, and ended after he murdered Andre "Angel" Melendez and went to prison.
+The film is based on Disco Bloodbath, the memoir of James St. James, which details his friendship with Alig and its collapse as Alig's drug addiction worsened, and its end after he murdered Andre "Angel" Melendez and went to prison.
 Bailey and Barbato had previously directed a 1998 documentary on the murder, also called Party Monster: The Shockumentary, from which certain elements were used for this film.

 Plot

-The film opens with Michael Alig as a small-town outcast who lived with his mom before moving to New York.
-Michael learns the New York party scene from James St. James, who teaches him the "rules of fabulousness", which mostly revolve around attracting as much attention to oneself as possible.
+The film opens with Michael Alig as a small-town outcast who lived with his mother before moving to New York.
+Michael learns about the New York party scene from James St. James, who teaches him the "rules of fabulousness", which revolve around attracting as much attention to oneself as possible.

 Despite James' warning, Alig hosts a party at The Limelight, a local club owned by Peter Gatien.
-With Alig as its main attraction, The Limelight soon becomes the hottest club in New York.
-Alig is named "King of the Club Kids" and goes on a cross country journey in search of more club kids.
+With Alig as its main attraction, the Limelight soon becomes the hottest club in New York.
+Alig is named "King of the Club Kids" and goes on a cross-country journey in search of more club kids.
 Alig and James pick up Angel Melendez, Gitsie, and Brooke.
-Gitsie becomes Michael's latest sidekick although the movie implies the relationship was little more than platonic.
-However, after Michael descends further into drug abuse, his life starts to spiral out of control, eventually culminating in his involvement in the murder of Angel.
-Gitsie and Michael decide to go to rehab but ultimately return to NY with the same drug problems as before, causing Michael to lose his job and end up in a motel in New Jersey where he is arrested and sent to prison after being ousted by James.
+Gitsie becomes Michael's latest sidekick, although the movie implies the relationship was little more than platonic.
+After Michael descends further into drug abuse, his life starts to spiral out of control, eventually culminating in his involvement in the murder of Angel.
+Gitsie and Michael decide to go to rehab, but ultimately return to New York with the same drug problems as before.
+Michael loses his job and ends up in a motel in New Jersey, where he is arrested and sent to prison after being outed by James.
 James then begins to write his "Great American Novel", published first as Disco Bloodbath and later as Party Monster.